Ischi-Leyre/dai-pw1-SUS/Presentation/Presentation_dai-pw1-SUS.md

 # Objectives

 - Make a programme using piccoCLI interface
-- The programme must have two fonctionnalities
+- The programme must have two functionalities
-- Using the additionnal parameter and option
+- Using the additional parameters and options

 ---
  <!-- _class: invert -->